zmcartor/homestead-guide/source/glossary.rst

       The fourth stage of Expanse's release.
 This is when things are going to get fancy: the network is going to change its mining process from Proof-of-Work to Proof-of-Stake.

    frontier
       Expanse was planned to be released in four major steps with Frontier being the name for the first phase.
 The Frontier release went live on July 30th, 2015.
-The command line Frontier phase was mainly meant to get mining operations going with the full reward of 5 ether per block and also to promote the emergence of ether exchanges.
+The command line Frontier phase was mainly meant to get mining operations going with the full reward of 5 expanse per block and also to promote the emergence of expanse exchanges.
 Frontier surpassed earlier modest expectations and has nurtured tremendous growth of the ecosystem.

    olympic
       The Frontier pre-release, which launched on May 9th 2015.
 It was meant for developers to help test the limits of the Expanse blockchain.